llamaxyz/llama/docs/action-creation.md

 In particular, scripts should be used to batch calls that are regularly made in tandem with one another to perform maintenance or other recurring tasks.

 `DELEGATECALL` is dangerous to use by default, so scripts must be authorized before use.
-To authorize a script, a policyholder must create an action that calls the `authorizeScript` function on `LlamaCore`.
+To authorize a script, a policyholder must create an action that calls the `setScriptAuthorization` function on `LlamaCore`.
 Scripts may also be unauthorized using the same function.

 ## Guards